UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 The bottom figure shows that details in each downsampling and upsampling cell.
 As mentioned before, we use batch normalization instead of using dropout, because batch normalization has better performance.
 The bottleneck cell and downsample cell have the same structure, and meaning of bottleneck cell is same as stacking layer plus 1-dimensional convolution layer at the end of whole DNNs.
+[5] demonstrated a novel method to generate super-resolution image.
+They call it as subpixel shuffle layer (some people called dimensional shuffle layer).
+This layer makes zero padding for each pixel of the image, which can generate high resolution as the result.
+The audio U-Net use this subpixel shuffle layer to generate high sampling rate result.

 <img src="https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/raw/master/img/network2.PNG" aligen="center" width="600" />